sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.9.1.
 Summary

-How are ERP like SAP and PeopleSoft fit in this Target Model?
+How are ERPs like SAP and PeopleSoft fit in this Target Model?
 Especially that Lines of Businesses are currently developing and testing the IT Solutions for ERP while the Strategy calls for DevOps teams to do those functions.

 #### 2.9.2.
 Raised by stakeholder(s)